RedHatInsights/insights-core/docs/ruletut_parsers.rst

 Determine rule logic
 ====================

-The most effective way to get started in developing a rule is identifying the problem you want to address as well as a succinct solution to that problem.
+The most effective way to get started in developing a rule is first to identify the problem you want to address.

-For the purposes of this tutorial we'll identify a very simple problem with the rpm database getting corrupted.
-The RPM Database is critical for managing packages on a system.
-It's possible for this databse to become corrupt therefore making updates and software installs impossible.
+For the purposes of this tutorial we'll look at a very simple scenario.
+Sometimes when researching an issue one of the things that we might need to know is which Red Hat OS the host is running.
+For simplicity sake, in this example we will concentrate only on determining if the red hat release is ``Fedora``.

 For this case there is one thing we need to check:

-1. the rpm database does not contain `rpmdbNextIterator:`

-For this problem let's declare that the solution is to rebuild rpm database or restore from backup.
+1. Is the Red Hat release ``Fedora``:

 Identify Parsers
 ================

-- We can check the contents o the rpm database by using the ``InstalledRpms`` parser.
+- We can check Red Hat Release using the ``RedhatRelease`` parser.